 Travel grants may be available for graduate students whose papers have been accepted for presentation at national or regional meetings.
-Usually the Sanford School provides some funding and matching funding may be available from the Graduate College or through the Graduate and Professional Student Association (GPSA).
-Go to the Graduate College web page for details on travel funds and other sources of funding for graduate students (Currently found as: https://graduate.asu.edu/current-students/funding-opportunities).
+Usually SSFD provides some funding and matching funding may be available from the Graduate College or through the Graduate and Professional Student Association (GPSA).
+Go to the Graduate College web page for details on travel funds and other sources of funding for graduate students (currently found as: https://graduate.asu.edu/current-students/funding-opportunities).
+It is the student's responsibility to follow instructions provided, fill out the appropriate forms, and ensure confirmation of being approved for award.